-- The MMU recommends that PJM routinely review all transmission facility ratings and any changes to those ratings to ensure that the normal, emergency and load dump ratings used in modeling the transmission system are accurate and reflect standard ratings practice.
+- The MMU recommends that PJM update the outage impact studies, the reliability analyses used in RPM for capacity deliverability, and the reliability analyses used in RTEP for transmission upgrades to be consistent with the more conservative emergency operations (post contingency load dump limit exceedance analysis) in the energy market that were implemented in June 2013.
 (Priority: Low.
 First reported 2013.
-Status: Partially adopted.) - The MMU recommends that PJM update the outage impact studies, the reliability analyses used in RPM for capacity deliverability, and the reliability analyses used in RTEP for transmission upgrades to be consistent with the more conservative emergency operations (post contingency load dump limit exceedance analysis) in the energy market that were implemented in June 2013.
-(Priority: Low.
-First reported 2013.
 Status: Not adopted.) - The MMU recommends that PJM include in the tariff or appropriate manual an explanation of the initial creation of hubs, the process for modifying hub definitions and a description of how hub definitions have changed.
 (Priority: Low.
 First reported 2013.
 Status: Not adopted.) - The MMU recommends that all buses with a net withdrawal be treated as load for purposes of calculating load and load-weighted LMP, even if the MW are settled to the generator.
 The MMU recommends that during hours when a load bus shows a net injection, the energy injection be treated as generation, not negative load, for purposes of calculating generation and load-weighted LMP, even if the injection MW are settled to the load serving entity.
 (Priority: Low.
 First reported 2013.
+Status: Not adopted.) - The MMU recommends that PJM identify and collect data on available behind the meter generation resources, including nodal location information and relevant operating parameters.
+(Priority: Low.
+First reported 2013.
+Status: Partially adopted.) - The MMU recommends that PJM document how LMPs are calculated when demand response is marginal.
+(Priority: Low.
+First reported 2014.
+Status: Not adopted.) - The MMU recommends that PJM not allow nuclear generators which do not respond to prices or which only respond to manual instructions from the operator to set the LMPs in the real-time market.
+(Priority: Low.
+First reported 2016.
 Status: Not adopted.)